 The Direct PLUS Loan is also a federal student loan, but it’s only offered students in a graduate or professional school program, and for parents to take out on behalf of their undergraduate dependents.
 The PLUS Loan is also unsubsidized, so interest will start accruing before you’re required to pay it off.

 As with the other federal loans, the Direct PLUS Loan has a six-month grace period.
-But its interest rate of 7.6% is the highest among federal student loans, although Direct PLUS Loans issued after July 1, 2019, will have an interest rate of 7.08%.
+But its interest rate of 7.6% is the highest among federal student loans, although Direct PLUS Loans issued between July 1, 2019, and July 1, 2020, will have an interest rate of 7.08%.

 The federal student loan program has undergone several changes in recent years.
 Prior to these changes, student loans were mostly private loans backed by the Federal Family Education Loan Program (FFEL).
 The FFEL program was canceled in 2010 so that federal student loans could be offered directly to borrowers.